habi-a/Amazon-Watch-Price-Bot/README.md

 ```/amazon_search```
 It will return the 5 firsts results in the Amazon search page

-Next add the choosen article to the watch list:
+Next add the choosen article to the watchlist:
 ```/amazon_watch```

-You can always check what articles are in the watch list
+You can always check what articles are in the watchlist
 ```/amazon_watchlist```

 If you want to remove an article from the watchlist